kishorekaventiqlab/product-catalog/README.md

 ### What This Project Does

-The **Serverless Product Catalog Application** is a full-stack cloud-native solution that enables users to manage product inventory through a RESTful API.
+The **Serverless Product Catalog Application** is a full-stack serverless cloud-native solution that enables users to manage product inventory through a RESTful API.
 The application demonstrates real-world DevOps practices by implementing:

 - **Backend**: AWS Lambda functions providing CRUD operations
 - **Database**: DynamoDB for scalable, serverless data storage